 As a small school, the data collected during the course selection process is invaluable.
 We run courses based on student choice and interest.
 Our master schedule and number of sections offered are dependent on the accuracy and collection of this data.

-We are excited for the upcoming school year.
 Our goal is to develop a personalized education plan that supports the interests of all types of learners and students.
 The Program of Studies is a valuable tool to use in the process.

 Sincerely,